 The focus on stakeholder perspectives allows professionals to take an outside-in approach when evaluating the impact of corporate actions on stakeholders’ interests.
 The case analysis through Cavanagh et al. (1981) and Gao’s (2008) ethical judgment framework provides a practical theoretical instrument to assess corporate behaviors that can be used both as pre- and post-evaluations of corporate actions on CSR and CS issues.

-Valentini, C. and Kruckeberg, D. (2018), "“Walking the environmental responsibility talk” in the automobile industry", Corporate Communications: An International Journal, Vol. 23 No. 4, pp. 528-543. https://doi.org/10.1108/CCIJ-04-2018-0045Download as .RIS
+Valentini, C. and Kruckeberg, D. (2018), "“Walking the environmental responsibility talk” in the automobile industry: An ethics case study of the Volkswagen environmental scandal", Corporate Communications: An International Journal, Vol. 23 No. 4, pp. 528-543. https://doi.org/10.1108/CCIJ-04-2018-0045Download as .RIS

 Emerald Publishing Limited